webdev-Julien/Lilja-Tours-v2.0/src/content/excurs__EN/Snaefellsnes-tour-EW.md

 hrefLang: "https://www.lilja-tours.com/fr/a-faire-en-islande/peninsule-snaefellsnes-minibus/"

 url: ""
-pageTitle: "Snæfellsnes peninsula tour in small group"
+pageTitle: "Snæfellsnes Peninsula Small Group Tour | Iconic Iceland Day Trip"
-metaDescription: ""
+metaDescription: "Discover the Snæfellsnes Peninsula on a small group tour.
+Visit Kirkjufell, Snæfellsjökull Glacier, Djupalonssandur Beach, and more.
+Includes a farm lunch.
+Book now!"

 filter: "reykjavik"
 filter2: "bus"

-slug: snaefellsnes-peninsula-tour-iceland
+slug: snaefellsnes-peninsula-tour-small-group-tour-iceland
 ---

 ## **Explore “Iceland in Miniature” on an Epic Day Tour**

-Step into a world where glaciers, lava fields, black sand beaches, and ancient fishing villages meet in perfect harmony.
+Step into the Snæfellsnes Peninsula, a world where glaciers, lava fields, black sand beaches, and ancient fishing villages meet in perfect harmony.
 Often called _Iceland in Miniature_, the Snæfellsnes Peninsula offers a bit of everything that makes this island unforgettable — all in one captivating region.

 Join our full-day tour to discover the wild beauty and rich folklore of this extraordinary land.
 Travel in comfort, enjoy a home-cooked meal, and let our expert guides bring the landscape to life with stories from history, mythology, and geology.